blackoutjack/rjtools.duprem/README.md

-# duprem duplicate file removal utility
+# duprem: duplicate file removal utility

 Python application that scans a set of directories to identify duplicate files.